fonoster/fonoster/docs/AppManager.md

 ## AppManager ⇐ <code>AbstractService</code>
 Use YAPS AppManager, a capability of YAPS Systems Manager, to create, manage, and deploy an application.
-The AppManager requires of a running YAPS platform.
+YAPS AppManager requires of a running YAPS deployment.

 **Kind**: global class
 **Extends**: <code>AbstractService</code>